Caledon History

 caledon-casino-hot-springs-02

-Similar to other springs around the country, these thermal pools are not related to volcanic activity and are free of any organic matter.
-Eventually a bath house was built in 1797 and a village called Swartberg sprang up around this attraction.
-It was later renamed Caledon in honour of the first British governor of the Cape (1806 - 1811) and 2nd Earl of Caledon, Du Pre Alexander (1777–1839).
+In 1710, Ferdinand Appel erected a building for visitors to stop in and enjoy the curative waters.
+Many would travel from near and far to relax in the baths.
+Eventually, a bathhouse was built in 1797, and soon a village named Swartberg sprang up around this attraction.
+It was later renamed Caledon in honour of the first British governor of the Cape (1806 -1811) and 2nd Earl of Caledon, Du Pre Alexander (1777 -1839).

 In 1811, the farming community around these Swartberg slopes had grown substantially which warranted the building of a church and establishment of a drostdy (magistrate under Swellendam).
 By 1813, the first Dutch Reformed Church was consecrated.